Jordan-me/spring-boot-microservices/README.md

 * Clone this repository
 * Note that we are about to create sub projects within this repository
-* Pick the proper subproject for your purposes
+* Pick the proper subproject for your purpogses